jquinn27/SelfDriveAI/README.md

 # SelfDriveAI

-A vanilla Javascript self driving car program.
+A vanilla Javascript self driving car program, using no libraires.